Robust Identification of Differential Equations by Numerical Techniques from a Single Set of Noisy Observation: Objectives of minimization

 Since $\|e(u_t)^j\|_{2}\leq M^{d/2}\|e(u_t)\|_\infty$, we can simplify the expression above as:

 Thus

 \end{proof} The upper bound expressed in~\eqref{eu_2} depends on several properties of the computational domain $\Omega$ and the sampling grid: the resolution $\Delta t$ and the domain size $X,T$.
 To derive useful information from Theorem~\ref{eu_2upper}, we assume that $\|e(u_t)\|_\infty=O(\Delta t)$.
-This condition holds, for example, when we use first order forward difference and the underlying data is noiseless. \begin{Cor} When the time-space domain is fixed, i.e., $T>0$ and $X>0$, if $||e(u_t)||_\infty=O(\Delta t)$, we have
+This condition holds, for example, when we use first order forward difference and the underlying data is noiseless. \begin{corollary} When the time-space domain is fixed, i.e., $T>0$ and $X>0$, if $||e(u_t)||_\infty=O(\Delta t)$, we have

-\end{Cor} This result suggests that, with the assumptions satisfied, increasing both time and space resolutions is a sufficient condition for controlling $\|e(u)\|_{2,\Delta} \to 0$.
+\end{corollary} This result suggests that, with the assumptions satisfied, increasing both the time and space resolutions is a sufficient condition for controlling $\|e(u)\|_{2,\Delta} \to 0$.
 The convergence of $\|e(u)\|_{2,\Delta}$ as $\Delta t,\Delta x\to0$ guarantees the success of the methods which minimize the data fidelity term, e.g., ST and IDENT in \cite{kang2019ident}.